Read summarized version with

 What services can N-iX offer in the SDV domain?

 For example, we have developed solutions for the UK's leading car dealership to improve its inventory, business, and warranty management.
-We have also modernized legacy systems and developed a fleet management system to help our client provide EV-charging services to expand its market share.
+We have also modernized legacy systems and developed a fleet management system to help our client expand its market share by providing EV-charging services.
+We also have hands-on experience developing mobile apps to streamline the operation of clients’ Bluetooth headsets for motorcycle helmets and improve communication between multiple riders over long distances.

-Prepare your automotive business for the future of software defined vehicles!
+Prepare your automotive business for the future of software defined vehicles

 Have a question?